sivann/jobrunner/README.md

 # jobrunner

 Start a limited pool of workers, which accept jobs over HTTP, execute a command, and return the result **synchronously** on the same HTTP request.
+Supports linux, windows, macos.
+Jobrunner is being used in production with no issues.

+## Use cases

+Easily convert a legacy CLI application to a multi-instance web service where containers are not an option (e.g. for legacy .NET 2 apps).

-## Server Environment:
+## Server Environment

 * JOBRUNNER_NUM_WORKERS: number of workers to start.
 Default=3
 * JOBRUNNER_CMD: command to execute by worker